cloudflare/workers-docs/content/reference/workers-concepts/life-of-a-request.md

 # The Overview

-In order to discuss how a request to a Worker is handled, first we must discuss the differences between the Cloudflare Worker runtime and the `ServiceWorker` it is modeled after.
+In order to discuss how a request to a Workers function is handled, first we must discuss the differences between the Cloudflare Workers runtime and the `ServiceWorker` it is modeled after.

-## Differences between `ServiceWorker` and Cloudflare Worker functions
+## Differences between `ServiceWorker` and Cloudflare Workers functions

-`ServiceWorker` functions are a "pull" system, as in the `ServiceWorker` is pulled in from a remote server-- this gives a `ServiceWorker` a few steps that do not occur in a Cloudflare Worker: the main flow is download the code, install the code, and activate it.
+`ServiceWorker` functions are a "pull" system, as in the `ServiceWorker` is pulled in from a remote server-- this gives a `ServiceWorker` a few steps that do not occur in a Cloudflare Workers function: the main flow is download the code, install the code, and activate it.
 You can read more [on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)

-Cloudflare Workers do not require these steps because the Worker function is already available locally, so the event that starts off a Worker fuction is when a call is made to a URL that matches the zone and route of a Worker function-- this fires a `fetch` event on that Worker
+Cloudflare Workers do not require these steps because the Workers function is already available locally, so the event that starts off a Workers fuction is when a call is made to a URL that matches the zone and route of a Workers function-- this fires a `fetch` event on that Workers function.

 ## The `fetch` event in a Cloudflare Worker